MEDDIC Sales Methodology: Start Qualifying Prospects Faster

 Who has the power to make purchases?
 Is it the person you're currently talking to?
 Their boss?
 Their boss's boss?
 Maybe it's an entire team of people.

-When you understand these things, you'll be able to pitch your company's products in a way that appeals to the buyer's Economic Buyer's sensibilities.
+When you understand these things, you'll be able to pitch your company's products in a way that appeals to the Economic Buyer's sensibilities.
 Make sure to outline the economic benefits of your solution at this stage.

 How does your prospect evaluate potential purchases?
 In all likelihood, they're comparing your solution to those offered by competing brands.
 How will they decide which one to buy?

-When you know what your prospect's unique decision criteria are, you can adjust your sales pitch and highlight the things that affect purchase decisions the most.
+When you know what your prospect's unique decision criteria are, you can adjust your sales pitch to highlight the things that affect purchase decisions the most.

-Typical decision criteria include ease of use, price, and potential ROI.
-Your prospect may have other criteria, though, so make sure you ask during the MEDDIC sales process.
+Typical decision criteria include ease of use, price, and potential return on investment.
+Your prospect may have other criteria, though, so be sure to ask.

 When you know what your prospect's decision process looks like, you can follow along.
 That way, if the sale stalls, you'll know exactly where it stalled and can work to un-stall it.